rfuzzo/MWSE/docs/source/types/tes3uiElement.md

 	* `placeholderText` (string): *Optional*.
 Placeholder text for the input.
 If the element is ever made empty, this will be displayed instead in the disabled text color.
 	* `numeric` (boolean): *Default*: `false`.
 If true, only numbers can be put into the input.
 The text value of the element will still be a string, and need to be converted using `tonumber`.
 	* `autoFocus` (boolean): *Default*: `false`.
 If true, the input will be automatically focused after creation.
+	* `createBorder` (boolean): *Default*: `false`.
+If true, a thin border will be created around the input box.
+By default it will have standard padding, and will have `widthProportional` set to `1.0`.
+It can be accessed by the return value's `.parent`.

 **Returns**: